We use Discord for community discussion. You can use this permanent invite to join our Discord server!

 Code of Conduct

-Volta is intended to compile with Rust 1.33 or newer.
+Volta is intended to compile with the latest stable Rust release.

 To compile Volta from source, use Cargo: